o3de/o3de.org/content/docs/userguide/shaders/glass.md

 ---
-description: ' Enable glass shaders to render windows and glass objects with effects such as fog and tint for &ALYlong;. '
+description: ' Enable glass shaders to render windows and glass objects with effects such as fog and tint for Amazon Lumberyard. '
 title: Glass Shader
 ---
 # Glass Shader {#shader-ref-glass}